 If you’re more than the average person– if you’re turning a side hustle into a business– then FinCon is worth your time & money.

-It’s for authors, freelancers, bloggers, podcasters, vloggers, YouTubers, virtual assistants, public speakers, movie producers/directors, accountants, RIAs, CFAs, CPAs, CFPs, rental-property investors, financial advisors, travel hackers, software developers, financial non-profits, and fintech startup founders.
+It’s for authors, freelancers, bloggers, podcasters, vloggers, YouTubers, virtual assistants, public speakers, movie producers/directors, accountants, RIAs, CFAs, CPAs, CFPs, rental-property investors, financial advisors, software developers, financial non-profits, and fintech startup founders.

 You’ll learn everything about those businesses from over 200 presenters, a hundred exhibitors, and the rest of us.
 Sponsors include Fidelity, NEFE, USAA, AARP, Ally Bank, CFSi, XYPN, TD Ameritrade, and MediaVine.
 They want to meet you and find out how to work together to reach more people.